What are Orthotics?

 - Sporting injuries

 The orthotics prescribed by our chiropractors at Chiro & Sports Med have been designed to meet your specific foot and body requirements.
-Our mission is to help reduce or eliminate pain and to prevent future problems and injury and to improve your quality of life, your well-being and your ability to live and active healthy lifestyle.
+Our mission is to help reduce or eliminate pain and to prevent future problems and injury.
+To improve your quality of life, your well-being and your ability to live and active healthy lifestyle.